 Mr. May received the 1999 Bessie Award for lifetime achievement, “for a sustained achievement over decades as dance’s premiere leading man, an actor-dancer of extraordinary range and scope of character, in the living theater of Anna Sokolow.”

 Erin Gottwald is from Stoneham, Massachusetts and received her formative training at the Boston Ballet School for 11 years.
 She holds a BA in Theater from Bates College and a BA Hons from the London Contemporary Dance School in London, England.
 In 2017, Erin celebrated her eighth season with The Bang Group’s Nut/Cracked – her second as Rehearsal Director.
 Her ongoing collaboration with John Carrafa was named one of the Top 10 Dance Highlights of 2012 by the Boston Phoenix.
-She first performed with Sokolow Theatre/Dance Ensemble in 2011 and returns this season.
+She first performed with Sokolow Theatre/Dance Ensemble in 2011.